Ladivcr/Sistemas-Distribuidos/README.md

 ![secondPage](resources/secondPage.png)
 ![filterPage](resources/filterPage.png)

-## About our data base
+## About our Data Base

-You need to create a Database as follow:
+Before, you need to install Server SQL in your machine
+* > sudo apt install mysql-server

+After the install and config, follow the steps for create the Data Base as follow:

 * > CREATE DATA BASE trends;
 * > USE trends;